DataDog/documentation/content/logs/log_collection/docker.md

 ## Overview

-Datadog Agent version 6 and greater can collect logs from containers.
+Datadog Agent v6+ collects logs from containers.
+Two types of installation are available:
-Two installations are possible:

-- on the host where the Agent is external to the Docker environment
+- On the host where the Agent is external to the Docker environment
-- or by deploying its containerized version in the Docker environment
+- By deploying the containerized Agent in the Docker environment

-You can then choose to collect all the logs from all your environment's containers, or to filter by container image, name, or container label to cherry pick what logs should be collected.
+Then collect all the logs from your environment's containers, or filter by container image, name, or container label to choose the logs collected.

-This documentation discusses how to collect logs from all running containers, as well as how to leverage the Autodiscovery feature to activate Log Integrations.
+This documentation discusses how to collect logs from all running containers, as well as how to leverage the Autodiscovery feature to activate log integrations.

 ## Setup